piergerlofsdonia/ostephw/homework/9-prop-share/README.md

 * As noted in _OSTEP_, these weighting calculations with differing niceness ratings can produce the same outcomes, e.g. _A_ [-5] vs. _B_ [0] and _C_ [5] vs. _D_ [10] both produce time-slices of 36ms.

 [5] Removing a value and entering it back into a list in order requires searching through the list to find the correct point at which to insert it, this is an _O(n)_ operation, the same operation using a red-black tree is _O(log n)_ which is noticeably more efficient when approaching _n > 1000_.

+[6] tl;dr: The general summary of the paper is that for modern applications the scheduler has become too complex and feature-heavy leading to bugs relating to the scheduling of threads, highlighting four bugs that caused a ~13-24% reduction in performance metrics.
+The actual cause of the bugs, in this context, is not important but the outcome was always the same: cores remained idle whilst runnable threads awaited scheduling in the run queue.
+An interesting side-note on this paper is the highlighting of how important it is for developers to have time to build tools to better debug and test their code - finding these kinds of kernel-level bugs is difficult and often requires proprietary solutions.